Leptospirosis

 • Purpura in the context of haemolytic anaemia.

-• Occupational history, leisure time history, travel history.
+• Occupational history, recreational history, travel history.

 • Blood culture.